MicrosoftDocs/azure-aks-docs/articles/aks/http-proxy.md

 In your template, provide values for `httpProxy`, `httpsProxy`, and `noProxy`.
 If necessary, provide a value for `trustedCa`.
 Next, you can deploy the template.
 Your cluster should initialize with your HTTP proxy configured on the nodes.

-To enable your application to access non-cluster or external resources via the HTTP Proxy, you must create a Service Entry representing the proxy, as shown in the following example:
+To enable your application to access non-cluster or external resources via the HTTP Proxy, you must create a Service Entry.
+For example:
 ```yml
 apiVersion: networking.istio.io/v1
 kind: ServiceEntry